Did you know that 37% of the average Office 365 deployment budget is currently spent on third-party solutions?

 Attend the webinar to understand:

-- Why many Office 365 organizations find they need to invest in third-party solutions
+- Why many Office 365 organisations find they need to invest in third-party solutions

 - Specific limitations in DLP, eDiscovery, anti-phishing and encryption capabilities

 - Why email is still the fundamental driver for Office 365 and the biggest risk surface